 \subsection{Evaluations Across Datasets}

-In this section, we are going to discuss the results of the evaluations across the datasets presented in Section ~\ref{sec:eval_across_data}.
-These evaluations can give us some insights as to whether the model really learned the reductions or if it just learned the reductions for that specific set of terms.
+In this section, we discuss the results of the evaluations in the datasets presented in Section ~\ref{sec:eval_across_data}.
+These evaluations can give us some insight into whether the model really learned the reductions or whether it just learned the reductions for that specific set of terms.